-All operations and surgeries are different and affect people in various ways.
+All operations and surgeries are different and affect different people in various ways.
 Your health beforehand will also impact how well or quickly you recover.

 Before your surgery, you will receive information about the procedure, from how long it is likely to take, to any preparations you need to make such as starving or refraining from certain activities before or afterward.
 The more you understand about your surgery, the better prepared you will be for recovery.
 Be sure to ask questions and clarify any information you don’t understand.